RobotOperatingSystemsCourse/robotoperatingsystemscourse.github.io/labs/lab10.md

 nav_order: 10
 ---

-# Lab 10: 2D RRT
+# Lab 10: Shared Memory

 {: .no_toc }
-Due at 2:30 PM on Apr 11, 2024
+Due at 2:30 PM on April 18, 2024
 {: .fs-6 .fw-300 }

 ## Getting the Starter Code

 Navigate to the directory where you would like to store the code for this lab.
 Run the following commands to install the lab starter code or download it manually [here]().

 ```bash
 wget "" -O lab10.tar.gz
 tar -xf lab10.tar.gz
 rm lab10.tar.gz
 ```

-It is *strongly* recommended to use GitHub to track the changes made to your lab assignment.
+It is _strongly_ recommended to use GitHub to track the changes made to your lab assignment.
 First, create a new **private** repository in GitHub.
 Then, navigate to the lab assignment directory and run the following commands.

 ```bash
 git init
 git commit -m "first commit"